 The Global India International Film Festival is an annual event held in Pune, Maharashtra, that takes as its motto the Sanskrit phrase, Vasudhaiv Kutumbakam, “The world is one family.”
 This year, the short screenplay “The Man Who Cried at the World” was one winner in the Best Message category.

-It’s official as of March 12th: Ocmulgee National Monument is now Ocmulgee Mounds National Park!
+As of March 12th, Ocmulgee National Monument is now Ocmulgee Mounds National Historical Park!
 Thanks to Natural Resources Management Act S. 47 and the successful efforts of many groups, nearby wetland and wildlife areas will be preserved as the site is expanded from 700 to 2800 acres.
 Chief James R. Floyd of the Muscogee (Creek) Nation lauded the signing of the bill into law: “The land that had our Mvskoke presence…will never be developed or looted and that’s significant.
 Now we can go home and know that where we once lived for hundreds of years will always be protected.” http://www.mcn-nsn.gov/muscogee-creek-nation-ocmulgee-national-park-expansion-nears-victory/

 The Emergence is a new sci-fi action drama set in the future that features a Muscogee (Creek) sister and brother as central characters.
 In its shorter, TV pilot version, it has been a recent selection of the L’Age D’Or International Film Festival (winning Best TV Pilot or Series), the Indie Visions International Film Festival (Finalist), The Beyond Earth Film Festival, and the Thinking Hat Fiction Challenge.